-War?
-What is it good for?
-Well, for one it makes some great movies.
-For better or worse, some of the most potent aspects of any story — drama, action, suspense, horror, and even humor — can be found in portrayals of war.
-Whether they’re revealing fictional portrayals of the battlefield, documentaries, or fantastic re-imaginings, war movies have limitless potential to captivate and emotionally affect audiences.
+War stories can make for great movies.
+Whether they’re fictional portrayals of the battlefield, documentaries, or stories about what it’s like for veterans after they come home, war movies have limitless potential to captivate and emotionally affect audiences.
+All the things that impact us as viewers — drama, action, suspense, horror, and even humor — are all a part of the reality of war.
 If you’re a Hulu subscriber, then you have an impressive library of war movies to choose from.
-We’ve looked through them all and chosen the absolute best so you don’t have to.
+We’ve looked through them all to choose the absolute best so you don’t have to.

 Thankfully, World War II had no shortage of heroes, and the acclaimed Norwegian historical drama The 12th Man tells the stories of one of those heroes, those who hunted him, and those who saved him.
 Thomas Gullestad plays Jan Baalsrud, a Norwegian resistance fighter and the only survivor of a doomed sabotage mission.
 Forced to travel in subzero temperatures and hounded by the forces of German officer Kurt Sage (Jonathan Rhys Meyers), Baalsrud has no one to help him but the locals desperate to get rid of the Nazis as much as he is, and they answer the call.
 The 12th Man is a harrowing, gripping tale of survival and resistance.